 "Wrapping" activities in a set of reflective questions can help students develop self-regulated learning skills, where they monitor their learning and adapt as necessary.

 - Exam Wrappers include questions about preparation strategies, surprises, remaining questions, study goals for the next unit, and so on.
 This helps students to reflect on their study strategies to identify the best ways to prepare for future exams.
-Some instructors provide students with a pre-exam wrapper to help students think about their study strategies in advance.

 - Homework Wrappers include questions about students' confidence in applying their knowledge and skills both before and after completing an assignment.
 This gives students immediate feedback on whether their perceptions are accurate.